Bleizaun/TypeToMe/readme.md

 `/typetome stats`
 * Toggles statistics output on/off.
 Default: On.
 * After finishing a text for the first time, words per minute, typed characters, spent time and accuracy are displayed in the chat window.
+* The timer should start when you type the first character and not when you open the quest frame.

 `/typetome <accuracy>`